-Earlier this year, Audi decided to cancel production plans
+Earlier this year, Audi decided to

 for its R8 e-tron electric sports car, citing the high cost of the battery and limited driving range as the reasons behind the decision.
 Making that decision was former R&D chief Wolfgang Dürheimer, who shortly after was replaced by Ulrich Hackenberg